 Anguilla is a great day trip from St. Martin.
 To get there, take the frequent ferry service from Marigot.
 Don’t forget to bring your passport with you!
 US, UK and EU passport holders should have no issues entering Anguilla but please check here to be sure.

 There is a ferry service every 45 minutes from Marigot, starting from 8:15am and ends at 7:00pm.
 A one-way trip costs USD 20 for adults and USD 10 for children (2-11 years-old).

 The ferry from Marigot arrives at Blowing Point.
 If you’re staying for the day, you can hire a taxi and agree an hourly or day fare.
-The best option is to ask the taxi driver to make a short sightseeing trip that includes some of the main attractions in Anguilla such as Crocus Hill (Anguilla’s highest point), Sandy Ground (with its numerous restaurants and bars), and the capital, The Valley, before dropping you off at one of the stunning beaches.
-You could agree a time for the taxi driver to pick you up and bring you back to Blowing Point for the ferry back to Marigot.
+The best option is to ask the taxi driver to make a short sightseeing trip.
+Visit some of the main attractions in Anguilla such as Crocus Hill (Anguilla’s highest point), Sandy Ground (with its numerous restaurants and bars), and the capital, The Valley, before ending at one of the stunning beaches.
+Agree a time for the taxi driver to pick you up and bring you back to Blowing Point for the ferry back to Marigot.